-A substantial body of research indicates that trust within organizations facilitates social exchange, cooperation, and effective organizing (e.g. Dirks & Ferrin, 2001; Fulmer & Gelfand, 2012; Mayer, Davis & Schoorman, 1995; McEvily, Perrone & Zaheer, 2003) and it is well accepted that business, government, and civic society rely on a workable degree of trust to function.
-Organizational trust is particularly important during periods of disruption, as it facilitates the ability of organizational members to successfully navigate and respond constructively to challenging events and associated change, and underpins organizational agility and resilience (e.g. Balogun, Hope Hailey & Gustafsson, 2015; McLain & Hackman, 1999; Mishra & Spreitzer, 1998; Oreg et al., 2018).
-Yet contexts of disruption, triggered by events such as economic crises, automation and technological advances, and strategic change initiatives, threaten employee trust in the organization (Mishra & Mishra, 1994; Kiefer, 2005; Maguire & Phillips, 2008; Stahl & Sitkin, 2005; Sørensen, Hasle & Pejtersen, 2011; Spreitzer & Mishra, 2002).
+A substantial body of research indicates that trust within organizations facilitates social exchange, cooperation and effective organizing (e.g. Dirks & Ferrin, 2001; Fulmer & Gelfand, 2012; Mayer, Davis, & Schoorman, 1995; McEvily, Perrone & Zaheer, 2003) and it is well accepted that business, government and civic society rely on a workable degree of trust in order to function.
+Organizational trust is particularly important during periods of disruption, as it facilitates the ability of organizational members to successfully navigate and respond constructively to challenging events and associated change, and underpins organizational agility and resilience (e.g. Balogun, Hope Hailey, & Gustafsson, 2015; McLain & Hackman, 1999; Mishra & Spreitzer, 1998; Oreg, Bartunek, Lee, & Do, 2018).
+Yet contexts of disruption, triggered by events such as economic crises, technological advances and strategic change initiatives, threaten employee trust in the organization (Kiefer, 2005; Maguire & Phillips, 2008; Mishra & Mishra, 1994; Sørensen, Hasle & Pejtersen, 2011; Spreitzer & Mishra, 2002; Stahl & Sitkin, 2005).

 The importance of, and challenge to, trust during disruption raises the pertinent question of how organizational members can preserve trust in such periods.
-This question is highly relevant given the rate at which organizations are facing disruption (Morgeson, Mitchell & Liu, 2015).
+This question is highly relevant given the rate at which organizations are facing disruption (Morgeson, Mitchell, & Liu, 2015).
 We came to this focus on trust preservation unexpectantly.
-Initially our multi-case study aimed to examine how organizations engaged with trust during major disruption stemming from the global financial crisis.
+Initially our multi-case study aimed to examine how organizations engaged with trust during major disruption stemming from the global financial crisis in 2009.
 These organizations faced a high likelihood of a major downsizing and therefore a potential breach of employee trust.
-To our surprise, our data revealed that in three of our four case organizations, employees' trust in their organization was preserved.
-Furthermore, in these cases we observed that management neither sought to build nor repair trust, rather their focus was on preserving established trust in the employee-organization relationship.
+To our surprise, our data revealed that in three of our four case organizations, management neither sought to build nor repair trust.
+Rather their focus was on preserving established trust in the employee-organization relationship.

-Empirical insights into how organizational members build and repair trust are well developed (Bachmann, Gillespie & Priem, 2015; Dirks, Lewicki & Zaheer, 2009; Kramer & Lewicki, 2010).
+Empirical insights into how organizational members build and repair trust are well developed (Bachmann, Gillespie, & Priem, 2015; Dirks, Lewicki, & Zaheer, 2009; Kramer & Lewicki, 2010).
 However, these literatures focus largely on strategies aimed at achieving a change in the state of trust in the relationship, rather than its preservation.
-This prompted us to develop theoretical and empirical understanding of what we call 'the preservation of organizational trust'.
+This prompted us to develop theoretical and empirical understanding of what we call the preservation of organizational trust.
 To do so, we draw on the concept of active trust (Child & Möllering, 2003; Giddens, 1990, 1994; Luhmann, 1988, 2017), which views trust as an ongoing accomplishment that requires continuous reproduction by reflexive actors (Möllering, 2006, 2013).
-Our empirical insights were generated through an examination of four organizations that experienced significant disruption during the 2009 global financial crisis.
-We draw on interviews and focus groups with 94 informants, ranging from shop floor employees to senior executives.
+Our empirical insights were generated through an examination of four organizations that experienced significant disruption during the global financial crisis.
+We draw on interviews and focus groups with 94 informants, ranging from shopfloor employees to senior executives.